 Lola Tech has always used open source software when building solutions for our customers so now that we’ve built a tool that we feel solves a problem other teams will encounter too, it only feels right to share.

-If you'd like to learn more about what we've built, use it, or contribute to its development, head over to Kimera's website.
+If you'd like to learn more about what we've built, how to use it, or contribute to its development, head over to Kimera's website.

 When the COVID-19 pandemic hit, in common with thousands of other businesses, our team faced economic uncertainty.
 However, we’re a positive bunch here at Lola Tech, and we saw an opportunity in this crisis.